rixiobarrios/mern-auth-tutorial/README.md

 ### Prevent Passwords from Being Sent to Clients

 You may have noticed that when you created a new user, you got back a user document with the user's password.
 That's a huge security hole in our API right now.
 We can fix it using Mongoose [Virtuals](https://mongoosejs.com/docs/tutorials/virtuals.html) pretty easily though.
 Virtuals are used to transform data without persisting the transformation in MongoDB.
 We'll create a virtual that will automatically remove the password field any time we use a toJSON method (including `JSON.stringify()`, Mongoose's `.toJSON()` method or Express' `.json()` method).
-The field is deleted by virtual, but remains safe and sound in our database.
+Even though the field is being deleted by the virtual, it remains safe and sound in our database.

 1. Open the `models/user_model.js` file.
 1. Update the schema as follows to add a virtual: